nemerosa/ontrack/doc/dev.md

 The controllers are not directly responsible for the decoration of the model objects as _resources_ (model + links).

+## Running the application in development mode

+1. In `ontrack-web`, run `grunt watch`
+1. In `ontrack-ui`, run the `Application` main class with `--spring.profiles.active=dev` as argument.

+When you need to restart the application, just restart the Java part - you can let the `grunt watch` run as long as you do not add any new Javascript file.
+When you add a new JS file (or delete one), the `watch` task should be restarted.

+Please note that Intellij IDEA allows a good integration with Grunt.

 ## Glossary

 **Form**